google/kctf/SECURITY.md

 #### Players -> Infrastructure

 The players interact with the challenges through a Load Balancer configured in Google Compute Engine (GCE), which routes traffic to different virtual machines.
-Players' internet connection could be compromised (eg, with a main-in-the-middle attack), or the players themselves could be compromised.
+Players' internet connection could be compromised (eg, with a man-in-the-middle attack), or the players themselves could be compromised.

 As such, the risks on this edge are:
  - Players internet connection might be compromised